Adjudicative Jurisdiction: The Types of Cases Handled Within Small Claims Court Proceedings | VP Legal Services & Notary

 The Types of Cases Handled Within Small Claims Court Proceedings

-Question: What types of claims can the Small Claims Court in Ontario hear?
+Question: What types of disputes and remedies can Ontario’s Small Claims Court decide, and what’s outside its jurisdiction?

 Litigative Subject-Matter Authority